-The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, our Verizon Wireless services, telematics services, and our BlueJeans business.
-This report does not include statistics for Verizon Media Group, which will issue a separate transparency report.
-Verizon has recently agreed to sell Verizon Media Group to Apollo Global Management, and the sale is expected to close later in 2021.
-This report does not currently include statistics for TracFone Wireless or Bluegrass Cellular, which Verizon acquired last year.
+The figures in this Report include demands for customer data regarding our Verizon wireline services (such as phone, Internet, or television), our Verizon Wireless services, Visible by Verizon, our telematics services, and our BlueJeans business.
+This report does not currently include statistics for TracFone Wireless.